rrquizon1/MachXO2-MachXO3-MachXO3D-SRAM-Programming/README.md

 You can check if you enabled SSPI in your project by going to Spreadsheet View:
 ![image](https://github.com/user-attachments/assets/64e561e6-ce76-4efb-8918-dac189a0e645)

 SSPI setting is stored in the feature row setting.
-This can be set via .fea file for MachXO3D and .jed file for MachXO2/MachXO3.
+This can be found via .fea file for MachXO3D and .jed file for MachXO2/MachXO3.

 2. Read the status registers before and after sending the bitstream to verify that the DONE bit is programmed correctly and there are no failure in configuration.